Bullsbrook/North Swan Landcare Group

 All Welcome

-Bullsbrook Landcare Group was established in 1997 to tackle issues such as repairing and protecting bushland, parks and wetlands, tree planting and the monitoring of waterways within City of Swan’s northern suburbs.
-The group has an MOU and works in conjunction with the Chittering Landcare Centre
+The North Swan Land Conservation District Committee (Bullsbrook Landcare) was established in 1997 to tackle issues such as repairing and protecting bushland, parks and wetlands, tree planting and the monitoring of waterways within City of Swan’s northern suburbs.
+The group has an MOU and works in conjunction with the Chittering Landcare Centre.

 Our Vision is to have an informed community who care for their environment and have the skills to enhance and sustainably manage soil, water, flora and fauna on a catchment management basis.
 We aim to ensure that future development will consider ecological values alongside economic and social factors in all areas of land use planning and management.